 Legal advisor Patrick says, “Library of Things structure draws on these precedents to create a company that embeds integrity of purpose into its very design."

-We hope that where relevant, our social enterprise peers – and ultimately the people and institutions that finance them – follow suit.
+We hope that where relevant, our social business peers – and ultimately the people and institutions that finance them – follow suit.

 “Wildnerness is the bank on which all cheques are drawn”